Effects of Air Gap On the Performance of Induction Motor

 Magnetizing Current and Power Factor

-A large air-gap length increases the reluctance of the path of the magnetic flux.
+A large air-gap length increases the reluctance of the magnetic flux path.
 The reluctance of the magnetic circuit is similar to the resistance of the electric circuit.
 The reluctance of a magnetic circuit is;

 R=MMF/Φ —–(1)